How to Spend 2 Days in Cairo Egypt Itinerary

 Staying in Giza will allow you to be right next to the Pyramids.
 You may even have them as a view from your hotel window.
 The cons about staying in Giza are that the accommodations tend to be less luxurious, and there is not much around aside from the Pyramids.

-We choose to stay in Giza, and our hotel view included the Pyramids and the Sphinx.
+We chose to stay in Giza, and our hotel view included the Pyramids and the Sphinx.
 It was really incredible being able to look out the window.
 I mean, truly a pinch-me moment.

 I want to keep it real with you, though.
 The street was definitely loud, and we could hear dogs barking all night.
 If I were staying in Cairo longer than 2 days, I would consider spending the rest of my stay near the Nile in Old Cairo.